nvdnkpr/angular-dynamic-constants/README.md

 ```

-Then you'll have access to the Config constant
+Now you can access to the generated constant endpoints.api

 ```javascript
 app.controller('Ctrl', ['Config', function(Config){